 Important info about how we run all our group stair-walks:

-Special rules for Painted Stairways Tours:
+Special rules for Painted Stairways Tours (and other large groups):

 A) No selfies/posing for photos on the stairways!
 It’s rude and slows everyone down!
 Please come back later on with your friends to take those great Instagram photos.